 - Be generous with your knowledge and your ‘assets’!
 Provide video downloads, give reports away for free, offer webinars… whatever you have which can add value for your audience.

-- Consider the length: a short blog is ideal if you’re looking for quick responses (or don’t have a lot of time to write it!), but a longer blog will fare better on search engines and will showcase your expertise better.
+- Consider the length: you should aim for around 600 words as a minimum for SEO.
+A short blog is ideal if you’re looking for quick responses (or don’t have a lot of time to write it!), but a longer blog will fare better on search engines and will showcase your expertise better.
 There’s no hard and fast rule, just don’t waffle…make every word count!

 - Consider the format: people like to consume content in different ways.
-Why not experiment with Vlogs (video blogs), normal blogs and podcasts.
-Which works best for your audience?
+Why not experiment with vlogs, normal blogs and podcasts.
+Did you know there are 5.9 million podcast listeners weekly (Ofcom, 2018)?!
+Test the different formats to find out which works best for your audience.

 - Write for YOUR readers: some will skim your copy (most people only read between 20% – 28% of a post), others will read every minute detail, so include copy techniques which appeal to both.
 And please, please, always proof read and spell check your posts… mistakes wreak havoc on your credibility.

 - Include great CTA’s.
 Your blog should have a purpose: do you want them to take a download, visit your website, call your office, book a 1-2-1?
 Then tell them what you want them to do!
 Define your offer, create a punchy ‘pitch’, and use buttons to add a touch of colour and to draw your reader’s eye… it’s all about helping them take the action you want them to take.